BenjaminShinar/Books-Resources/udemy_terraform_for_aws/README.md

 `{user_data = file("${path.module}/server-script.sh")}` - use `${path.module}` to get the location of the current module.

 policy documents have a size limit.

+we can connect to a remote backend with the `terraform` configuration block. [documentation](https://www.terraform.io/language/settings/backends/s3)

+iterating with `count`, `count.index`.

 ### Aws Resources

 Resource | Terraform Block Name | Usage | Documentation